 Ms. Settle says that at first, she blamed the economy for the dropoff until she “started hearing from customers that they never got their ‘reminder’ in the mail.”
 Ms. Settle quickly sent a postcard mailing in June, which recouped the 25% loss, she says.

 Costs are still taken into account.
-Many entrepreneurs find that the boiler-plate methods of the past—such as purchasing mailing lists and sending fliers or coupons to a mass audience—often aren’t cost-effective.
+Many entrepreneurs find that the boiler-plate methods of the past—such as purchasing mailing lists and sending flyers or coupons to a mass audience—often aren’t cost-effective.
 Instead, business owners are creating personalized mailings, which may include special offers or other valuable information, and sending them to a hand-picked list of current and prospective customers.

 The idea is to send something that’s more appealing than “junk” mail and potentially more noticeable than an email marketing message, says Eric Anderson, a professor of marketing at Northwestern University’s Kellogg School of Management.
 That allows business owners “to offer a personal touch the larger firms may not be able to have,” he says.